-Accelerated depreciation in excess of 150 percent, calculated with the alternative MACRS life, becomes an income adjustment subject to inclusion in alternative minimum taxable income.
+For property placed in service after 1986, accelerated depreciation in excess of 150 percent, calculated with the alternative MACRS life, becomes an income adjustment subject to inclusion in alternative minimum taxable income.
+If SL alternative MACRS life depreciation is used for regular tax calculations, it must be used for AMT.

 Salvage value is disregarded when computing MACRS recovery.
-MACRS rules allow half a year's deduction in the year of disposition of property acquired after December 31, 1986.
-Recovery may be claimed in the year of disposition (based on the months held in that year) on 27.5- and 31.5-year property.
+MACRS rules allow half a year's depreciation in the year of disposition (property acquired after 12/31/86) using the half-year convention.
+Recovery may be claimed in the year of disposition (based on the months held in that year) on 27.5 and 31.5-year property.

-Gain to the extent of MACRS deductions whether rapid or SL on all Section 1245 3, 5, 7, 10 and 15-year MACRS property is ordinary income.
-Property in the 20-year class will be eligible for capital gains treatment if straight line recovery is used.
+Gain to the extent of depreciation whether rapid or SL on all Section 1245 3, 5, 7, 10 and 15-year MACRS property is ordinary income.
+There is no recapture of depreciation on property in the 20-year class if straight line recovery is used (see A Review of Farm Business Property Sales for more on depreciation recapture).